 Oceanside Police Department Working to Improve Motorcycle Safety

-The Oceanside Police Department will be conducting a specialized Motorcycle Safety Enforcement Operation September 22, 2011 through September 24, 2011 in an effort to continue lowering deaths and injuries.
+The Oceanside Police Department will be conducting a specialized Motorcycle Safety Enforcement Operation on August 13 and August 14, 2012, in an effort to continue lowering deaths and injuries.
 Extra officers will be on duty patrolling areas frequented by motorcyclists and where motorcycle crashes occur.
-Officers will be looking for drivers and riders who are under the influence of drugs or alcohol and cracking down on traffic violations made by motorcyclists as well as other vehicle drivers that can lead to motorcycle collisions, injuries and fatalities.
+Officers will be looking for drivers and riders who are under the influence of drugs or alcohol and cracking down on traffic violations made by regular vehicle drivers as well as motorcyclists that can lead to motorcycle collisions, injuries and fatalities.

 Some of the reduction in riders killed can be attributed to fewer improperly licensed riders.
 In 2008, 62.7 percent of motorcycle operators killed under age 25 were not properly licensed.
 In 2009, that statistic fell to only 45.5 percent.
 Riders, young and old, are encouraged to be properly licensed and to seek training and safety information.